Anroc/PAD-TFDAC-MACS/implementation/tfdacmacs/README.md

 make
 ```

-You will find a shared library called `jpbc-pbc.so` in the `./build` directory.
+You will find a shared library called `jpbc-pbc.so` in the `./build` or root directory.

 ## 4. Add dependencies to project